 Because microwaves work by heating a food’s water molecules, it is easy to overcook product if not careful.
 Proper timing and container ventilation is important so food does not burst, become soggy, or develop a chewy texture.
-By choosing the right model for your needs and following proper temperature guidelines like with convection cooking, microwave cooking can produce many great meals.
+By choosing the best microwave for your needs and following proper temperature guidelines like with convection cooking, microwave cooking can produce many great meals.

 Microwave Wattage & Cooking Times

-The two most important factors to consider when shopping for a commercial microwave are wattage and usage level.
+The two most important factors to consider when shopping for a commercial microwave are microwave wattage and usage level.
 The two factors are closely related – the higher the wattage, the faster a microwave will cook.
 A dessert that takes 30 seconds to cook in a 1000 watt microwave might only need 12 to 15 seconds in a more powerful model.
 The table below shows the approximate cook times for a baked potato.
 Any microwave can do the job, but for best results select the wattage level that corresponds to your output level:

 A light duty microwave may be suitable for coffee shops or restaurants that only occasionally use their microwave for small tasks like warming a muffin.
 For busier operations, a higher wattage model can save you and your employees a lot of time.
 If your restaurant is growing or you wish to increase output, selecting a new, more powerful microwave can have a dramatic impact on kitchen efficiency.
 If your menu includes a popular item that takes a little over a minute to cook in a 1000 watt microwave, you can reduce cook time and nearly double output every hour just by upgrading to an 1800 watt model!

 Light Duty Commercial Microwaves (1000 watts)

 A light duty commercial microwave is great for establishments that utilize microwave cooking 50 or fewer times a day.
 Businesses currently using a residential model microwave would be better suited to use a light duty commercial model due to the increased durability and quality construction.
 These microwaves are perfect for:

 - Wait stations occasionally warming desserts, rolls, soups, and beverages